 These recommendations are for partners on both sides of the development handshake.
 While areas 1, 3, 4 and 5 are largely for host governments, they include features that development partners should consider.
 And while area 2 is predominantly for development partners, there are also considerations here for host governments.

 1. NATIONAL PLANS, STRATEGIES, AND POLICIES

-- Identify core priorities early and iterate to set realistic goals. - Encourage experimentation to find effective approaches to build core functions. - Cut through sectoral siloes between humanitarian, security, and development planning. - Have effective strategic communications and engagement in devising the national strategy. - Include a focus on economic self-reliance from the start.
+- Identify core priorities early and iterate to set realistic goals. - Encourage experimentation to find effective approaches to build core functions. - Cut through sectoral siloes between humanitarian, security, and development planning.

 2. DONOR INCENTIVES